BarisAlbayrakIEEE/StructuralAnalysis/README.md

 static constexpr type_at<0, TypeList> obj{};
 ```

-On the other hand, with java, the type containers of the DAG must be defined manually:
+On the other hand, with java, the type containers of the DAG must be hardcoded:

 ```
 import java.util.ArrayList;